phuongnam0907/AIO_3399J_Schematic/README.md

 # AIO_3399J_Schematic

-This project is about the extension board of RK3399.
+This project is about the extension board of RK3399. <b>
 Using Alitum Designer 16.0.

 ## Source file